TanveerMujtabaKhan/TestingFramework/README.md

 Cross Browser :

-Change the browser name in config.properties file
+Change the browser name in config.properties file ( src\main\java\configurations\config.properties) and change the browser to either chrome or firefox

 For Google Chrome ----- chrome
 For FireFox ------------ firefox

 Directory Details :
-1- Config.properties currently has application url and execution Platform Location : src\main\java\configurations\config.properties
+1- Config.properties currently has application url and execution Platform

+Location : src\main\java\configurations\config.properties

-2- Base class contains generic method like initialization Driver, browser and other selenium action which is extended across different classes Location : src\main\java\base\Base.java
+2- Base class contains generic method like initialization Driver, browser and other selenium action which is extended across different classes

+Location : src\main\java\base\Base.java

 3- Methods are placed based on page object model where the page name is class name.

 Location : src\main\java\pages

 4- Test folder has main test case where we are calling other methods.

 Location : src\test\java\dkatalis\Test_TanveerMujtabaKhan

 Steps to run using command :